Shubhamurkade/ray/doc/source/train/config_guide.rst

 Many of these settings are configured through other config objects and passed through the ``RunConfig``.
 The following sub-sections contain descriptions of these configs.

-The properties of the run configuration are :ref:`not tunable <air-tuner-search-space>`.
+The properties of the run configuration are :ref:`not tunable <tune-search-space-tutorial>`.

 .. literalinclude:: doc_code/key_concepts.py
     :language: python